CONUN-Global/conun-main-dapplication/README.md

 ### Packaging for Production

-To package apps for the local platform:
+To package the app for the local platform:

 ```bash
 yarn package